BladeZhenLei/Homepage/README.md

 In my repos there are mixed things about Machine Learning, Finance, Physics and Maths.

-Here I just want to share some fun ideas about math.
+Here I just want to share some fun stuffs about math.

 See
 <br/>